-In preparation for the ICL, a separate appointment is scheduled to accomplish three main objectives:
+In preparation for the EVO ICL, a separate appointment is scheduled to accomplish two main objectives:

 We will instill many medicated drops in your eyes to prepare you for the implant.
 The implant itself takes less than 10 minutes per eye, with about 20 minutes between eyes to prep the operating room.